SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Conclusion

 \section{Conclusion}

-In this paper, we proposed a self-supervised pre-training method for sound event detection transformer to improve its localization ability using unlabeled data.
-Experimental results show that the proposed method improves the performance of SEDT and outperforms the frame-based baseline models on the DCASE2019 task4 dataset.
-The pre-training method also allows training a deeper model on limited labeled training data to obtain further gains.
+In this paper, we proposed a self-supervised pre-training method for sound event detection transformer to improve its localization ability by unlabeled data.
+Experimental results show that the proposed method improves the performance of SEDT and outperforms the frame-based models on the DCASE2019 task4 dataset.
+The pre-training method also allows training a deeper model on limited labeled data to obtain further gains.